Noche de Novela: Background and release

-In June 2022, Londra revealed in the music video for his single "Luces" that he had four collaborations in store.
-In July, Paulo announced through his social media the release of a series of four songs, among which he unveiled "Noche de Novela", also revealing that it would be a collaboration with Sheeran and that its release date was scheduled on August 11, 2022.
-In the days leading up to the song's release, both artists began to share several teasers of what the music video would be like, as well as behind-the-scenes footage of the recording.
+In June 2022, Londra revealed in the music video for his single "Luces" that he had four unreleased collaborations.
+In July, he announced through his social media the release of a series of the four songs, among which he unveiled "Noche de Novela", also revealing that it would be a collaboration with Sheeran and that its release date was scheduled on 11 August 2022.
+In the days leading up to the song's release, both artists began to share several teasers of the music video, as well as behind-the-scenes footage of the recording.

 Composition and lyrics

 The song was co-written by Londra and Sheeran along with Federico Vindver, who also handled the production of the single.
 "Noche de Novela" is three minutes and 11 seconds long and the lyrics are divided into Spanish and English, incorporating rap as accompaniment.
 The single was described as an R&B track with pop influences, supported by an up-tempo beat.
 The lyrical content includes themes such as friendship, getting rid of negative vibes, and living life to the fullest.